 Biography

-Michael was born in Oklahoma.
-His parents had a nomadic streak, which meant that he lived in 10 cities and 15 houses from Texas to Washington state and California by the time he reached high school.
+I was born in Oklahoma, but not for long.
+My parents had a nomadic streak, and a distinct Baptist tilt.
+We lived in 10 cities and 15 houses from Texas to Texas, to Texas, to Washington state and California by the time I reached high school.

-Art was always a factor, and his native talents were recognized early.
-By the high school years he knew that making art, and especially three dimensional art, was intrinsic to his place in the world.
+Art was always a factor, and my native talents were recognized early.
+In high school I knew.
+Making art, and especially three dimensional art, was IT for me.
+IT still is.

-In 2002, Michael moved to San Luis Obispo with his wife, Peggy Sonoda, to take up the life of a sculptor full time.
-Michael’s studio is in the hills east of Cambria.
+In 2002, I moved to San Luis Obispo with my life partner, Peggy Sonoda, to take up the life of a sculptor full time.
+My studio is in the hills east of Cambria, and we call it Windhook after the nearly constant and variable breezes and the barn and tree swallows that ride that wind from March through August.

-From 2011 to 2014, Michael was the president of the Central Coast Sculptors’ Group at San Luis Obispo Museum of Art.
-He was also a board member at the Museum from 2013 to 2015, and was the instigator and driving force behind the Phantom Project, which was a loose coalition of artists who launched pop up gallery shows in vacant retail space around San Luis Obispo County in 2012.
-He has also participated in the selection of public art in the county, has juried for the Paso Robles Art Association, and is focused on exposing the community to more art wherever possible.
+From 2011 to 2014, I was the president of the Central Coast Sculptors’ Group at San Luis Obispo Museum of Art.
+I was also a board member at the Museum from 2013 to 2015, and was a primary instigator and driving force behind the Phantom Project, which was a loose coalition of artists who launched pop up gallery shows in vacant retail space around San Luis Obispo County in 2012.
+I have also participated in the selection of public art in the county, juried for the Paso Robles Art Association, and am focused on exposing the community to more art wherever possible.

-Michael’s focus is currently on public and semipublic figurative sculptural installations for natural, urban and commercial environments.
+My primary attention is currently on public and semipublic figurative sculptural installations for natural, urban and commercial environments, but I’m always open to private commissions and planning to make them a bigger focus…let’s talk

 Leave a Reply